Planning ahead for after the birth

 Symptoms can include:

-- feeling emotional and irrational
+• feeling emotional and irrational

-- feeling irritable or touchy
+• feeling touchy

-- feeling depressed or anxious.
+• feeling depressed or very anxious.

-The ‘baby blues' is not the same as postnatal depression or anxiety.
+Having the ‘baby blues’ is not the same as postnatal depression or anxiety.

 Real life with a baby

-You’ll have many happy moments with your baby.
-But life with even the easiest of babies can be exhausting and messy.
-The baby may want to be with you all the time and may cry if you put them down even for a second.
-It can be very stressful if your baby cries all the time, doesn’t sleep much at night, or spits up milk after every feed.
+You’ll have so many happy moments with your baby.
+But life with babies can be messy and stressful.
+Your baby may want to be with you all the time and they may cry if you put them down even for a second.

 You can get lots of information and ideas about real life with a baby and dealing with problems in our after the birth section.